Conversational AI: to chatbot or not to chatbot?

 Photo by Volodymyr Hryshchenko on Unsplash

-When chatbots don’t work
+When traditional chatbots don’t work

 Now to some of the reasons why the chatbot approach might be falling out of fashion: